 So sunscreen can prevent extrinsic ageing and hyperpigmentation—which most of us are keen to avoid—but that’s not the only reason we use it.

-I haven’t worn sunscreen in the past and now I’m worried.
+I haven’t worn sunscreen in the past.
 What should I do?

 Particularly in Australia, the sun’s rays are harsh and difficult to avoid.
 We only get one chance to properly protect our skin against the sun—let’s make sure we do it the right way.